potassco/clinguin/docs/clinguin/frontends/AngularFrontend.rst

 :ref:`Text <Text>`

 ``label``
-    *Description*: The text inside the button
+    *Description*: The text inside the label

     *Values*: String

 ``textfield``
 .............

-A text field.
-The value of the text field can be stored on the context using the event ``input``.
+A text field to input text.
+The value of the text field can be stored in the context using the event ``input``.
 See the :ref:`Context` section for more details.

 **Attributes**